RoTak00/ERC-20_HOW_TO/README.md

 # ERC-20 Token Deployment Guide

-This document explains, in a clear and detailed way, how to set up a Foundry-based development environment, customize an ERC-20 token smart contract, deploy it to the **Sepolia Testnet**, and verify it on **Etherscan**.
+This document explains how to set up a Foundry-based development environment, customize an ERC-20 token smart contract, deploy it to the **Sepolia Testnet**, and verify it on **Etherscan**.
 It is intended for beginners as well as developers who want a structured, step-by-step workflow.

 ---